chantelwetzel-noaa/data_summary/doc/_main.md

 # Leopard shark
  The most recent assessment of Leopard shark was a data-limited assessment conducted in 2010.
 Across available data, Leopard shark have been observed and sampled generally by

  Across all years of available data, recreational fisheries have collected a total of 2,094 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 2,094 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-In California, since 2003, a total of 2,094 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2003, a total of 2,094 length observations, 0 age readings, and 0 otoliths have been collected.